 Despite declining numbers of asylum seekers arriving in the EU, there are few more politically heated issues in Europe today than asylum.
-Developments across Europe, in countries that include Denmark, the Netherlands, Italy, the UK, and Ireland, have shown how public, political, and press hostility to asylum seekers fuels and has been fuelled by fears about race, security, and immigration in general.
+Developments across Europe, in countries that include Denmark, the Netherlands, Italy, the UK, and Ireland, have shown how public,

+The need for asylum is a symptom of the failure of protection. political, and press hostility to asylum seekers fuels and has been fuelled by fears about race, security, and immigration in general.